 - Municipal storm drain: This is a public drainage facility, like a curbside storm drain.

-- Rain barrel: A rain barrel collects stormwater for later use on lawns and gardens.
+- Rain barrel: A rain barrel collects stormwater for use on lawns and gardens.
 You can buy one from a home and garden center or sometimes from your local government.
 You’ll need to connect a sump pump to the end of your French drain system to propel the water into the barrel.

-As water sinks into the soil of a rain garden, the plants’ roots filter chemicals out of the water.
-Connecting your French drain to a rain garden is only suitable if your area experiences medium to low annual rainfall (a rain garden isn’t enough to handle heavy water runoff).
+- Rain garden: A rain garden is planted in a water collection area, such as a depression in your landscape.
+They feature plants that don’t mind soggy soil.
+The plants’ roots filter chemicals out of the water as it sinks into the soil.
+Connecting your French drain to a rain garden only works if your area has medium to low annual rainfall (a rain garden isn’t enough to handle heavy water runoff).

-2. Dig the trench
+3. Dig the trench

 Important safety tip: Before you get started digging your trench, put down the shovel and pick up the phone.
-Ring the Call Before You Dig hotline at 811 to get information from your city about where underground utility lines are located.
+Ring the call-before-you-dig hotline at 811 to get information from your city about where underground utility lines are located.
 Once you know your plan for the trench won’t include any shocking surprises, you can get to digging.

 Digging your trench will go much faster if you enlist the help of your friends.
 Remember that time you helped your friend carry that sofa to their new place?
 This is the time to call in the favor.

-- Lay tarp along the sides of the trench so you can easily move the soil after you’re done.
+- Lay a tarp along the sides of the trench so you can easily move the soil after you’re done.

 - Don’t stress the slope too much–you can easily move the gravel to adjust the slope of the pipe later on.

-3. Line the trench with landscape fabric
+4. Line the trench with landscape fabric

-4. Fill with gravel
+5. Fill with gravel

-Avoid pea gravel and crushed rock and opt for round, washed rock ½-1 inch across.
+Avoid pea gravel and crushed rock and opt for round, washed rock ½ to 1 inch across.
 You don’t want the gravel to clog your pipe or impede the flow of water.